thomasclaudiushuber/mvvmgen/docs/01_generate_a_viewModel.md

     }
 }
 ```
-As you can see, the generaated class inherits from `ViewModelBase`.
+As you can see, the generated class inherits from `ViewModelBase`.
 `ViewModelBase` is MvvmGen's base class for ViewModels.
 It implements the
 `INotifyPropertyChanged` interface that defines the `PropertyChanged` event,
 and it has a protected `OnPropertyChanged` method to raise that event from subclasses.